eriktaylor/eriktaylor.github.io/README.md

 ### **Exploring Deep Learning, Vision Transformers, and Generative AI**

-This site serves as a portfolio and educational hub for cutting-edge research in **Machine Learning, Deep Learning, and AI**.
+This site serves as my portfolio and an educational hub for cutting-edge research in **Machine Learning, Deep Learning, and AI**.
 Topics covered include:

 - **Vision Transformers (ViTs)** – How transformer architectures revolutionize computer vision.
 - **Generative AI** – Exploring diffusion models, rectified flow, and text-to-image generation.